madeline-dexter/ai-assisted-recipes/purple-sweet-potato-coconut-soup.md

 1. **Prepare the sweet potatoes.** Peel and cut the purple sweet potatoes into chunks.
 2. **Cook the sweet potatoes.** Add the sweet potatoes to a saucepan and cover with water.
 Bring to a simmer and cook until the potatoes are completely tender, about 15–20 minutes.
 Drain the starch water well.
-3. **Blend.** Add the vegetable stock, coconut milk, coriander, white pepper, nutmeg, and salt to the drained sweet potatoes.
+3. **Blend.** Add the vegetable stock, coconut milk, coriander, white pepper, nutmeg, MSG, and salt to the drained sweet potatoes.
 Using an immersion blender, blend until completely smooth and velvety.
 Add a little more vegetable stock if necessary to reach your desired consistency.
-4. **Adjust the seasoning.** Taste and adjust the salt as needed.
+4. **Adjust the seasoning.** Taste and adjust the MSG and salt as needed.
 5. **Serve over jasmine rice.** Divide the cooked jasmine rice between two bowls.
 Ladle the soup over and around the rice.
 6. **Finish.** Add a splash of Taiwanese black vinegar and a small drizzle of avocado oil to each bowl.
 Gently swirl to incorporate.
 Top with toasted slivered almonds.